pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 Bug Fix Branches
 ----------------

-When creating a pull request that fixes a specific bug in bugzilla, a naming convention is used for the pull request branch that is merged with the development branch.
-A bugzilla bug fix branch name should contain the bugzilla bug number and optionally, a short description may follow the BZ number.
+When creating a Pull Request (PR) that fixes a specific bug, title the PR as you would the :ref:`git commit message <commit_messages>`.

 Feature Branches